 After Meg shared snuff with some local elders and our guide explained what the horse festival entailed, we found a spot amongst the locals to watch and photograph the men, dressed in traditional costume, compete in several events, including horse lassoing, grabbing a lasso pole from the ground, and riding a wild, bucking horse.
 These events are designed to show off the Mongolian nomads’ unique horsemanship skills and the strength of their horses.

 I wasn’t sure how I felt about the lassoing of stampeding wild horses.
 However, I learned it is an essential skill as nomadic households have many horses ridden infrequently and need to be re-broken in because they have been left to roam at will, becoming semi-wild.
 I needed to remind myself that this is their way of life and culture.

 Being able to ride a bucking horse is par for the course with breaking-in horses, and this competition elicited shouts of encouragement from the crowd and laughter when horse and rider parted ways.
 One man who managed to stay on his horse delighted the crowd as he and his horse disappeared into the distance.

 I particularly enjoyed watching the men grabbing an uurga (long pole with a lasso on the end) off the ground from a galloping horse.
-I’m in awe as to how they stayed on their horse as they would be well down the side of the horse, around its fast-moving legs.
-Some of the younger men even had a go at grabbing a cigarette lighter off the ground from their running horse – some more successful than others.
+I was left in awe as to how they stayed on their horse because they would be well down the side of the horse, around its fast-moving legs.
+Their core strength must be remarkable!
+With all the rider’s weight on one side, how did the horse not topple over?